 Notes

-• You can swap the plain flour for self-raising flour of the same quantity and reduce the baking powder in the recipe down to 1 tsp.
+- Swap your plain flour for self-raising flour and reduce the baking powder to only 1 tsp.

 Nutrition